CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 ## Neighbor Maximum Prefixes

-To configure the maximum number of route announcements (prefixes) that can be received from a BGP neighbor, run the vtysh `neighbor <peer> maximum-prefix <value>` command.
-For example:
+To protect against an internal network connectivity disruption caused by BGP, you can control how many route announcements (prefixes) can be received from a BGP neighbor.

+The following example commands set the maximum number of prefixes allowed from the BGP neighbor on swp51 to 3000:

 ```
 cumulus@leaf01:~$ sudo vtysh